GPS Tracking: How it Works

-In this article, we’ll look at what each of these four components does, how they work together, and ultimately the data GPS tracking provides.
-Once you know and understand the GPS tracking process, then you can begin to think about ways in which to take advantage of a GPS tracking system to enhance your fleet operations.
+In this article, we’ll look at what each of these four components does, how they work together, and ultimately the data GPS provides.
+Once you know and understand the process, then you can begin to think about ways in which to take advantage of GPS to enhance your fleet operations.

 The data is then transmitted by using a wireless, or cellular network through providers like AT&T and Verizon.
 It travels over one of these cellular networks back to a server.
 The server acts as the “cloud” that allows you to access the information no matter where you are on a computer, tablet, or smartphone.